Develop Valuable, Specialized Skills to Make a Lifelong Impact on Students

 Credit Requirements

-Increase the value of your bachelor of science in special education by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your early childhood education degree by adding an undergraduate minor that best meets your personal and professional goals.

 Wondering what your courses will look like?
 Here are just a couple of the classes you’ll take as a Special Education major.